raharrison/kotlin-ktor-exposed-starter/README.md

 The sample Widget service and corresponding endpoints are also tested with 100% coverage.
 Upon startup of the main JUnit suite (via the `test` source folder), the server is started ready for testing and is torn down after all tests are run.

 - Unit testing of services with AssertJ - DAO and business logic is tested by initialising an in-memory H2 database with Exposed, using the same schema as the main app.
 With this approach database queries are fully tested without any mocking.
 - Integration testing of endpoints using a fully running server with Rest Assured - routing tests/status codes/response structure.
 This utilises the fact that Ktor is a small microframework that can be easily spun up and down as part of the test suite.
 You could also use the special test engine that [Ktor provides](https://ktor.io/docs/testing.html), however my preference is to always start a full version of the server so that HTTP behaviour can be tested without relying on special internal mechanisms.
+- Code coverage and reporting performed automatically by Kover as part of the Gradle build
+-